e-bish/Armor_Across_Scales/README.md

 To replicate the results of this analysis, run the scripts in the analysis folder in numeric order.
 The purpose of each script is as follows:

-**01_tidy_data** - loads raw data files, conducts some simple data cleaning, saves an Rdata object for use in other scripts
+**01_perc_armor_calc** - loads shapefiles to calculate the percent shoreline armor within different radii of fish sampling locations

-**02_perc_armor_calc** - loads shapefiles to calculate the percent shoreline armor within different radii of fish sampling locations
+**02_tidy_data** - loads raw data files, conducts some simple data cleaning, saves an Rdata object for use in other scripts

 **03_model_selection** - lists alternative models and compares results using AICc model selection